paul-pop/4sq-integration-service/README.md

 ## Tests
 For the sake of this exercise and time, I have only provided unit tests which are run at build time.
-I have used TestNG as my main testing framework but also made use of Mockito and PowerMock for mocking.
+I have used TestNG as my main testing framework but also made use of Mockito and PowerMock for mocking and Spring Test for Reflection Utils - setting values to @Value annotated fields.

 **Note**: I have only wrote unit tests for classes that I thought are worth it.
 I skipped POJOs/Builders and the main Application class.
 Also, the UI bit is not unit tested because of lack of time.